Mrithul-E/ai_voice_assistant_with_expression/README.md

 This project implements an AI voice assistant capable of emulating a friendly interaction with users, including various emotions.
 The assistant utilizes Google's Generative AI and integrates features such as web browsing and emotion recognition.
 Below are the key functionalities and instructions for using the voice assistant.

+### Can used in respberry-pi with a little manipulation

 ## Features:

 - **Natural Language Interaction:** Engages users in conversation, providing information from google palm2 *palm2 can make mistakes.